Abhijith-K-S/kickass/README.md

 *the one step C assignment maker*

 KickAss takes your C source code, compiles the code, executes it, takes a screenshot, converts C to Alogrithmish format and generates a .tex file which can be used to generate a .pdf file.
+It can help in saving your time while making lab reports.

 # Demo